 - What's the Difference?
 Tlacolula Market vs Ocotlan Market

 - What to Pack for Oaxaca Market Days

 - Final Thoughts on Ocotlan and Tlacolula Markets

 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
 There’s no extra cost for you and it helps support our work.
 We really appreciate your support!

 Looking for guided tours to the Oaxaca market days?
-Check out these popular village market tours:

 Should I visit Ocotlan or Tlacolula Market?